howsoai/howso-docs/source/user_guide/bias_mitigation.rst

 Step 2 - Control predictions for data bias
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Easily update which features are used in predictions, so features that contribute to bias can be omitted.
-Within the `react` call, specificy only the context features that do not contribute to prediction bias.
+Within the `react` call, specify only the context features that do not contribute to prediction bias.

 .. code-block:: python